McEarl/forthel-syntax/README.md

         whether you want to generate the syntax reference for ForTheL's FTL or FTL-TeX variant.

-      * The second argument must be the path to your local copy of the `nbnf` repository.
+      * The second argument must be the path to your local copy of the `nbnf-tools` repository.

       * The third argument must either be `standalone` or `jekyll`, depending on whether you want to generate a standalone HTML file or an HTML file